 - Select the methods to be made generally available for a device configuration.If you do not want to use a particular access method, clear the checkbox it to disable it.
 If you disable a particular access method, it is unavailable for all devices.

 If you select the RDP Client applet, the applet supports TLS 1.2 connections and the applet supports the TLS_RSA_WITH_AES_256_CBC_SHA256 cipher suite.
 The RDP Client also supports forward secrecy using the following supported cipher suites:

 For the highest level of security, ensure your RDP target device, that is the Windows server, is configured to use forward secrecy with TLS 1.2 communication.

-CA PAMis operating in FIPS mode, but the RDP server does not offer a FIPS-compliant communication option, you receive an error.
+PAMis operating in FIPS mode, but the RDP server does not offer a FIPS-compliant communication option, you receive an error.
 The error says

 Cannot connect toAsk your Administrator to verify the server configuration.

 target_serverbecause the server did not offer a FIPS-compliant option for communication."